 How are food allergies diagnosed?

-In order to confirm a food allergy, your doctor may recommend additional testing which commonly includes:
+In order to confirm a food allergy, your GI Alliance provider may recommend additional testing which commonly includes:

 - Skin prick test (SPT): This test is commonly performed within a doctor’s office, and may provide results within about 30 minutes.
 A small amount of the food allergen is placed on the back or forearm.
 The doctor then gently pricks or scratches the skin surface to see if a reaction occurs.

 - Blood test, also called the radioallergosorbent test (RAST): Tests for the antibodies that trigger allergy symptoms

 - Food challenge: The patient is fed a small amount of the suspect food in steadily increased doses in order to test for a reaction.
 The test is done in a controlled medical environment to allow any reaction to be immediately treated.

 - Food elimination diet: A short-term (usually 2-4 weeks) period in which the suspect food is eliminated and possibly gradually reintroduced while symptoms are monitored.